fehbari/sunshine-scripts/README.md

 # Sunshine Automation Scripts

-This repository contains scripts to manage the setup and teardown of a game streaming session using the Sunshine server.
+This repository contains scripts to manage the setup and teardown of a game streaming session using the Sunshine server on your host PC.
 The scripts automate system changes, such as enabling a virtual display, adjusting resolution, refresh rate, HDR, G-Sync, and FPS limits for optimal streaming.

 ## Table of Contents